EivindArvesen/prm/README.md

 ```

 All prm-data is written to `~/.prm`

+## Contributing
+Feedback is strongly encouraged.
+If you run into a bug or would like to see a new feature, please open a new issue.
+Contributions in the form of code (e.g. implementing new features, bug-fixes) are also appreciated.
+These should follow the"fork-and-pull" workflow:

+1. Fork the repo on Github
+2. Create a branch
+3. Make and commit your changes
+4. Sync (fetch and merge) with "upstream"
+5. Push your changes to your branch on Github
+6. Open a pull request "upstream" with your changes

 ## License
 This software is released under the terms of the 3-clause New BSD License.
 See the [license](LICENSE.txt) file for details.